Create an Implicit Stochastic Lattice

 The buttons below the table can create, remove, edit, promote, and demote point-edge set filters.

 1. Click the Add button beneath the table of point-edge set filters to create a new point-edge set filter.
 This will display the Stochastic Lattice: Point-Edge Set Filter guide panel.
-You will note that the point-edge set is shown in wireframe mode again, as these filters are independent of strut thickness
+Note that the point-edge set is shown in wireframe mode again, as these filters are independent of strut thickness

 2. Define the filter attributes.